6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 ### Week 9 - 18.03.2025

-- Dosage: Mid (5 mg/week); [0.10 ml](https://www.wolframalpha.com/input?i=0.10mg%2Fml*50mg%2Fml) or 10 Units of the U100 Scale.
+- Dosage: Mid/average (5 mg/week); [0.10 ml](https://www.wolframalpha.com/input?i=0.10mg%2Fml*50mg%2Fml) or 10 Units of the U100 Scale.
 - Time: 08:05

 notes:

 - Down to 5 mg this week.
 Did not feel a difference last week with 6 mg, so good to go down to 5 mg and see how it goes.

+### Week 10 - 25.03.2025

+- Dosage: Mid (6 mg/week); 0.12 ml or 12 Units of the U100 Scale.
+- Time: 08:00

+notes:

+- Went back to 6 mg/week, as I felt rather _mehh_ the whole week.
+After some more research, I think even a presumably low 1 mg drop could trigger menopause-like symptoms.
+  Physically, I felt _ok/average_.
+But I could see myself spiraling down into a _why even continue_ mood.
+  I'll stick to 6 mg/week for at least month now and check blood levels again, since the main reason for going down was just to not peak at > 481 pg/ml E2 for too long.
+  **Learning**: when lowering the dosage, do it in 1 mg or even 0.5 mg steps and keep it there for at least 2 weeks before going down again (especially when dropping from a rather high E level).